thebeebs/Content/web-developer-events.md

 - web
 ---

 Our upcoming Web Events.
 We will have registration and landing pages set up as we confirm dates and venues.
-If you'd like us to but on events in your town or city lets us know.
+If you'd like us to put on events in your town or city lets us know.
 Ideally we need to be able to get a crowd of at least 50, so if you think your city has enough interested developers give me a shout @thebeebs.

 #Rough Location List